andykent/orca/README.md

 Installation
 ------------

-To install hull you will need to be running Ruby 1.9 or 2.0 and then install the hull gem from this repository...
+To install orca you will need to be running Ruby 1.9 or 2.0 and then install the orca gem from this repository...

-    gem 'hull', :git => 'git@github.com:andykent/hull.git'
+    gem 'orca', :git => 'git@github.com:andykent/orca.git'

 Command Line Usage